Joseph William Torrey: Foundation of the Ellena Colony

-In December 1865, Torrey with 12 Americans and 60 Chinese founded the colony of "Ellena" and appointed himself as the governor, then bestowed by His Majesty the Sultan of Brunei as the Rajah of Ambong and Marudu, and Harris as vice-governor.
+In December 1865, Torrey, along with 12 Americans and 60 Chinese, founded the colony of 'Ellena' and appointed himself as governor, then bestowed by His Majesty the Sultan of Brunei as the Rajah of Ambong and Marudu, and Harris as vice-governor.
 His plans to make Ellena attractive to further settlers by cultivating sugarcane, tobacco and rice failed soon after.
-This was mainly caused by the unfortunate choice of the position of Ellenas; in the mouth of the sluggish Kimanis River which favored the outbreak of malaria and other diseases.
+This was mainly caused by the unfortunate choice of Ellena's location at the mouth of the sluggish Kimanis River, which favored the outbreak of malaria and other diseases.
 The colony also lacked a solid financial base which meant that Torrey was forced to temporarily leave his own colony to his deputy, Harris to look for investors in Hong Kong and Shanghai.

 While Torrey desperately tried to raise additional funds in Hong Kong for his colony in Borneo, his friend Harris died of malaria on May 22, 1866.

 As early as 1866, the American colony was abandoned because of a lack of capital, a lack of labor, riots among the workers and serious diseases.
 The end of Ellena left Torrey penniless.
 Driven on the one hand by the predominantly Chinese investors, unlike Charles Lee Moses who was still waiting for the payment of the purchase price, he tried to continue selling his rights profitably.
 However, only nine years later, just before the ten-year term expired, Torrey succeeded in selling all rights to Baron von Overbeck from Germany in January 1876 in Hong Kong.
 The purchase price of $15,000 was linked to the condition that within nine months it was necessary to obtain an extension of the concessions from the ruler of Brunei.